devnote-dev/yagpdb-ccs/counting/README.md

 - Additional counting commands

 ## Usage
 This is primarily for the count commands, usage for the main command is just... count.
+Remember to limit the channels the main CC can run in to the count channel only!!!

 In the reaction CC, the `$tracker` variable must be switched to `true` if you are going to use the count commands.
 The default is `false` in favour of users that don't want to use the commands or waste DB space.